 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-Established in 1919 by Rabindranath Tagore, Kala Bhavana is a school of art at Shantiniketan in present-day West Bengal.
-It was envisaged as an alternate model of art education that rejected Western Academic pedagogies in favour of immersive and experiential learning.
-Modelled after the gurukul or tapovan system and inspired by Bauhaus philosophy, it sought to reimagine the ways in which modern art was conceptualised in the early twentieth-century colonial India.
-The conceptual approach of the art school was informed largely by Tagore’s vision for a non-hierarchical exchange of ideas in an open environment — outside classrooms and studios — and an engagement with the immediate community.
-By establishing the school in the heart of rural Bengal, he also emphasised the importance of being close to nature and the necessity for bridging the urban–rural divide in order to achieve true and lasting progress.
-With the establishment of Visva-Bharati at Shantiniketan in 1921, Kala Bhavana — which came under its purview — became the first dedicated department of fine arts in an Indian university.
+Established in 1919 by Rabindranath Tagore, Kala Bhavana is a school of art at Santiniketan in present-day West Bengal.
+It was envisaged as an alternate model of art education that rejected Western academic pedagogies in favour of immersive and experiential learning.
+With the establishment of Visva-Bharati at Santiniketan in 1921, Kala Bhavana — which came under its purview — became the first dedicated department of fine arts in an Indian university.
+Its approach to aesthetics and pedagogy, which integrated global styles and practices with local contexts, has been described by some scholars as a form of Contextual Modernism.

-Kala Bhavana was largely a result of Tagore’s shift in politics after his withdrawal from the Swadeshi movement.
-Though initially supportive of the Bengal School, he increasingly felt a dissonance between the popular notions of nationalism and his own philosophy of universal Humanism.
 Through the establishment of Kala Bhavana, Tagore strove to emphasise the importance of cultural exchange, intellectual openness and liberal secularism for the creative imagination of the nation.
-The school was therefore a response not only to colonialism and modernity in India but also to the nationalist movement in which Tagore saw the dangers of a new imperialism and the growing prevalence of Hindu conservatism.
-The Modernism at Kala Bhavana, therefore, was neither a nostalgic Revivalist longing for an unruptured past, nor an uncritical acceptance of internationalism.
-Its formal language, which integrated global styles and practices with local contexts, has been described by some scholars as a form of Contextual Modernism.
+He situated the school in the heart of rural Bengal to underscore the importance of being close to nature and the necessity of bridging the urban–rural divide.
+The school was, therefore, a response not only to colonialism and modernity in India but also to the nationalist movement in which Tagore saw the dangers of a new imperialism and the growing prevalence of Hindu conservatism.
+The Modernism at Kala Bhavana embodied neither a nostalgic Revivalist longing for an unruptured past, nor an uncritical acceptance of internationalism.
+Inspired by the Japanese aesthetic credo, where art is closely tied with the needs of the community, Tagore also sought to make art more accessible at Kala Bhavana.
+In doing so he contributed to narrowing the divide between art and craft.

-In order to ground students of Kala Bhavana in Western and Indian styles and movements, Tagore invited the art historian Stella Kramrisch to give a series of lectures on the subjects.
+In 1921, Tagore invited the Austrian art historian Stella Kramrisch to give a series of lectures on Indian art history and Western styles.
 He made attendance to her lectures compulsory, often also being present in the capacity of interpreter.
-He also sought to make art more accessible to the community, inspired by the art practices and aesthetic credo of the Japanese, thereby succeeding, at least partially, in blurring the deeply drawn lines between art and craft.
-Kala Bhavana’s initial pedagogical methods were also greatly influenced by the teaching methods and practices of Nandalal Bose, Benode Behari Mukherjee and Ramkinkar Baij.
+Kala Bhavana’s initial pedagogical methods were also greatly influenced by the teaching methods and practices of its first principal Nandalal Bose, as well as Benode Behari Mukherjee and Ramkinkar Baij

+Mukherjee, one of Kala Bhavana’s first students who later began teaching there, also focused on developing a linguistic rationale that reflected local realities and integration with the natural environment rather than the notions of self-definition and nationalism.
+Baij, also a former student, was instrumental in changing sculptural practices at Kala Bhavana with his use of affordable materials such as cement, pebbles and concrete.
+Although a painter of considerable range and skill, his contribution to the school came in the form of monumental sculptures installed throughout its campus.
 Other notable alumni include Jogen Chowdhury, Somnath Hore, KG Subramanyan, R Siva Kumar, Satyajit Ray and Jayasri Burman.

-Mukherjee, one of Kala Bhavana’s first students who later began teaching there, focused on developing a linguistic rationale that reflected local realities and integration with the natural environment rather than the notions of self-definition and nationalism.
-Baij, also a former student, was instrumental in changing the landscape of the plastic arts at Kala Bhavana.
-Although a painter of considerable range and skill, his contribution to the school came in the form of monumental sculptures found all across its campus.

 Kala Bhavana, unlike many of the other institutions of art and art education, did not rely on government sponsorship for its establishment or operation.
-Turning down financial support from the colonial government, Tagore dipped into his own funds — from his Nobel Prize and his book sales — to finance the school’s upkeep and activities until his death in 1941.
+Turning down financial support from the colonial government, Tagore dipped into his own funds — from his Nobel Prize in 1931 and his book sales — to finance the school’s upkeep and activities until his death in 1941.

 Bibliography